 Why “Catacombs”?

-Excerpt from: Estelle Shohet Brettman, Vaults of Memory: The Roman Jewish Catacombs and their Context in the Ancient Mediterranean World, rev. ed.
-Amy K. Hirschfeld, Florence Wolsky, & Jessica Dello Russo.
-Boston: International Catacomb Society, 1991-2017.
+Excerpt from: Estelle Shohet Brettman, Vaults of Memory: The Roman Jewish Catacombs and their Context in the Ancient Mediterranean World, with Amy K. Hirschfeld, Florence Wolsky, & Jessica Dello Russo.
+Boston: International Catacomb Society, 1991-2017 (rev. 2024).

-The term "catacombs" used to name a network of subterranean burial grounds has been widely accepted as being derived from the Greek "kata kumbas" ( = Latin, "ad catacumbas," or "near the hollows").
-The expression originally may have been a topographical reference to a necropolis between the second and third milestones of the Appian Way in Rome.
-This burying ground that dates from at least the first century CE lay in a deep hollow, marked by the cliffs of a quarry for pozzolana that had been left partly open to the sky and partly dug as a tunnel underground, providing space for various types of burials.[i]
-In the second half of the third century CE when, according to Pasquale Testini, the site could have been "penetrated" by Christianity, it became a center of veneration of the apostles Peter and Paul, believed to have been translated to that location from the Vatican and Ostia burying grounds during the persecution of Christians by the Emperor Valerian.[ii]
+The term "catacomb" is commonly used to describe a subterranean cemetery area of interconnected tunnels and chambers.
+It is believed to derive from the Greek "kata kumbas" ( = Latin, "ad catacumbas," or "near the hollows").
+The expression originated as a topographical reference to a low area of land between the second and third milestones of the Appian Way outside of Rome.
+The burying ground in this site dates from at least the first century CE.
+It lay in a deep hollow, marked by the cliffs of a quarry for pozzolana left partly open to the sky and partly dug as a tunnel underground, providing space for various types of burials.[i]
+In the second half of the third century CE when, according to archaeologist Pasquale Testini, the site could have been "penetrated" by Christianity, it became a center of veneration of the apostles Peter and Paul, whose corporeal remains are believed to have been translated to that location from the Vatican and Ostia burying grounds during the persecution of Christians by the Emperor Valerian in 257.[ii]

-In the fourth century, a church was built over this cemetery as a memorial or sanctuary for the cult of the two saints, and known in contemporary sources as the Basilica Apostolorum.[iii]
-When the remains of St. Sebastian were buried in the crypt below this church, it was renamed for him, and the cemetery itself continued to be visited by pilgrims throughout the Middle Ages.
-The site's continued accessibility over the centuries, and special sanctity as a memory to Saints Peter and Paul, is likely what led to the term catacomb's being applied to all such subterranean cemeteries, private or communal.
+In the fourth century, a funerary hall was built over the cemetery as a memorial or sanctuary for the cult of the two saints, known in contemporary sources as the Basilica Apostolorum.[iii]
+When the remains of St. Sebastian were buried in the crypt below this church, it was renamed for him, and his shrine and those of other Early Christian martyrs in the site continued to be visited by pilgrims throughout the Middle Ages.
+The site's continued accessibility over the centuries, and its special sanctity as a memory to Saints Peter and Paul, is likely what led to the term catacomb's being applied to all such subterranean cemeteries, be they private or communal.

 The devotion to the memory of the Christian martyrs, as well as the impression made by the catacombs on the sensibilities of the Christians of the late fourth-century Rome, were expressed in the words of the scholar (and later saint) Jerome (ca. 350-420):